Eiccaske/Introduction-to-Computer-Science/README.md

 # Introduction-to-Computer-Science

-Starting with Week 0 soon.
-Meanwhile I am trying to figure out how to use the Repositry correctly for this.
+Right now I am going to organize it with branches.
+It's propably the wrong way, but it's gonna have to do for now.